Menu

 OneDrive Backup with Third-Party Solutions

 There’s an alternative to attempting to back up OneDrive data manually (which is a slow and tedious process) or relying on native OneDrive and Microsoft 365 that are not designed for enterprise-scale backup.
-It’s using a dedicated, third-party backup and recovery solution for OneDrive, like MSP360 Backup for Microsoft 365/Google Workspace.
+It’s using a dedicated, third-party backup and recovery solution for OneDrive, like MSP360 Managed Backup for Microsoft 365, that supports all features that were mentioned above.

 Third-party solutions offer a host of data protection capabilities that are not available from OneDrive itself, such as:

-• The ability to back up folder structures and metadata
+• The ability to back up all items of folders and files, including structures, sharing settings, and metadata.

-• Audit logs and granular role-based access controls to secure back up data
+• Audit logs and role-based access controls to secure back up data.

 • Automated alerts & failure email notifications